CWEzio/Notes/Bug_and_Solution.md

 # Bug and Solution

 ## Cannot open terminal with ctrl+alt+t
 At first I think the problem is locale configuration is wrong.
-However, after reconfigure locale with every methods I have found from internet, this problem persist.
+However, after reconfigure locale with every methods I have found from internet, this problem persists.

 I note https://askubuntu.com/questions/1040566/cant-open-terminal-in-ubuntu-18-04-after-upgrade-from-17-10.